activepublishing/active-admin-template/README.md

 # Active Admin Template

+Packages available for PimCore 10.x and PimCore 11.x

 Template for PimCore admin.
 Bundle for modifying the back-office interface.
 Perspective and custom layout management.

 The bundle does not modify PimCore's css and js so you can uninstall it and return to PimCore's default interface.